ippontech/blog-usa/posts/cka-preparation-2023.md

 # CKA Exam Overview

 During the two-hour session, exam takers need to solve 17 tasks with varying levels of difficulty.
 These scenarios are weighted according to their complexity (1%, 4%, 8%, etc), and a total score of at least 66% is needed to pass.
 The work is performed on live clusters in the terminal window and access to Kubernetes documentation is available throughout the session.
-It is an online, proctored exam, meaning that you can take it from the comfort of your home, while a proctor watches you to ensure that no "extra" help is used to pass this certification.
+It is an online, proctored exam, meaning that you can take it from the comfort of your home while a proctor watches you to ensure that no extra "help" is used to pass this certification.
 The main areas of focus in the CKA certification are:

 - **Troubleshooting - 30%**
 - **Cluster Architecture, Installation & Configuration - 25%**